farrakhb/sparta-coursepreparation/README.md

 #### The Command Line

 Regardless of the course you're applying for, you're likely to spend a fair amount of time working with the command line.
 For those hoping to become engineers (whether development, DevOps or SDET), this is doubly important.
-We'd recommend the following:
+Would recommend the following:

 1. Complete free elements of the Codecademy *[Learn the Command Line Course](https://www.codecademy.com/learn/learn-the-command-line)* (3 hours).
 2. Spend some time practising some of the basics.
 Command like `cd`, `cp`, `mv`, `rm`, `touch`, `ls` should be second nature to you.